 Sustainable Wild-Caught Seafood

 When you shop for wild-caught seafood, you may wonder where it comes from and whether supplies are dwindling.
 No worries in our seafood department.
 Fresh or frozen, we have traceability from fishery to store.
-And, we only sell wild-caught seafood from fisheries that are certified sustainable by the Marine Stewardship Council (MSC) or rated either “Green” or “Yellow” by the Monterey Bay Aquarium Seafood Watch and The Safina Center.
+And, we only sell wild-caught seafood from fisheries that are certified sustainable by the Marine Stewardship Council (MSC) or rated either “Green” or “Yellow” by the Monterey Bay Aquarium Seafood Watch.
 We don’t sell any of the red-rated seafood you might find at other grocery stores.

 Wild-Caught Seafood Sustainability Logos at Whole Foods Market®

 What you won't find in our Seafood Department: